Teststrecke: Characteristics

-The ride
+Layout

 The ride starts with a slow 93-foot chain lift hill, leading to a right hand near-vertical curved first drop, followed by two consecutive vertical loops.
 The ride then turns into a left-hand helix, up and through the center of the second loop.
 Another left turn helix leads down and straight upward diagonally between the vertical loops, followed by a 360-degree helix, starting from the right, leading into a brake run that leads into two right turns and back into the station.